Who was Jesus anyway?

 The final week of His life involved a triumphant procession into Jerusalem with crowds celebrating His arrival as He rode upon a humble donkey.
 It is likely the crowds were ecstatic because they thought He was coming to start a rebellion against Rome in order to liberate the Promised Land for the Jews.
 Five days later, these same crowds were chanting for His crucifixion before a Roman Governor of the Province (Pontius Pilate).
 The night before this dramatic U-turn involved Jesus being betrayed by Judas (one of His 12 main disciples) to the Jewish religious leaders who wanted to kill Him.
 Jesus was put through an all-night trial with Jewish priests accusing Him of blasphemy (claiming to be God).
 They had no authority to implement the death penalty, so had to convince the Roman Governor to carry out their wishes.
 The crowd were stirred up to chant for Jesus’ death.
 They were possibly easy to convert from their earlier ecstasy because Jesus hadn’t brought the revolution they desired.
 Instead, He had caused quite a stir against the Jews by going into their holy temple and driving them out with whips in a fit of anger.
 He was displeased to see moneychangers focussing on business in the temple courtyards rather than prayer and worship of God.

 Pontius Pilate reluctantly ordered Jesus to be executed, as he was suspicious about the Jewish leaders’ motives.
 No evidence could be found to convict Jesus as a criminal worthy of death.
 The only charge the Jewish leaders brought against Him was from their own belief system: that no one can claim to be God.
 Pilate questioned Jesus and found Him to be an innocent man yet cowardly sided with the crowd for fear of a riot forming.
 Jesus was sentenced to a flogging and then crucifixion outside the city.
 The Roman soldiers struck Him, mocked Him by forcing a crown of thorns on His head, spat on Him and made Him carry the cross to the execution site.
 Jesus collapsed on the way, so a random stranger was seized to carry it for Him.
 Jesus was stripped of His clothes and hung on a cross between two criminals possibly about 9am.
 He died about 3pm.
 The guards wanted to check He was really dead, so they pierced his side with a spear and saw blood and water gush out.
-This is a sign of clinical death when the blood starts to separate.
 At 3pm the whole land went dark, there was an earthquake and the huge curtain in the Jewish temple (which separated the Holy Place from where the common people could gather) was torn in two.
 When a Roman soldier saw all these events take place, he concluded that “surely this man was the Son of God”

 Jesus’ body was taken down from the cross, wrapped in funeral cloths and placed in the freshly cut tomb of Joseph of Arimathea (a wealthy Jewish leader).
 A huge stone was rolled in front of the cave tomb to seal it.
 Jesus’ female followers desired to anoint His body there and then, but didn’t have time before the Sabbath was due to start, which forced them to do no work.
 The women decided to return to Jesus’s tomb after the Sabbath to complete the Jewish funeral rites, which would be early on Sunday morning.

 These events occurred on a Friday (the day after the Jewish Passover meal) and by Sunday morning, Jesus’ disciples claimed to have seen the resurrected Jesus.
 He appeared first to Mary Magdalene outside the now empty tomb where He had been placed.
 The stone was rolled away and the funeral cloths were left in a pile inside with angels in attendance.
-Jesus showed Himself to the male disciples whilst they were hiding in a locked room (they possibly feared being next on the execution list!).
+Jesus showed Himself to the male disciples whilst they were hiding in a locked room.
 Jesus showed them the wounds from the nails that were hammered into His hands and feet and His pierced side.
 Jesus wasn’t instantly recognisable, and could appear and disappear through walls.
 He was seen in Jerusalem and walking along the Emmaus Road (7 miles away) with other disciples, before having a meal with them and disappearing before their eyes.
 He showed himself sporadically over a period of 40 days between the Jewish festivals of Passover and Pentecost.
 Once His disciples were fishing on a lake when they saw the resurrected Jesus on the beach, cooking fish on a fire, which they then ate together.

 Jesus was finally taken from them, very much alive, up into heaven as they watched from below.
 He had 120-500 followers at least by this point, who all claimed to have seen Jesus alive or experienced the coming of the Holy Spirit at Pentecost.
 He left the disciples explicit instructions to wait in Jerusalem until they would receive power from Heaven (the Holy Spirit) to help them fulfil their delegated mission, which was to tell His story to the furthest ends of the world.
 The disciples were to tell of what they had seen, heard and touched, so that all of humanity could believe in the "Son of Man" who had conquered death and invited everyone to share eternal life with Him.
 It was a message of forgiveness of sins via the sacrificial death of Jesus, so we could have a renewed relationship with our creator God and live with Him forever.